iRed is proud to be a registered ELCAS provider.

 ELC funding is only available within the pursuit of higher level learning, and must therefore yield a nationally recognised qualification.

 To register using your ELCAS credits you must first sign-in to the ELCAS website using your learner account details.
-From here, you can either search for iRed in the ELCAS providers list, or click the link below:
+From here, you can either search for iRed in the ELCAS providers list or click here.

-After going through the registration process, you will be issued with a CAN number and receive confirmation of your credits.
-Then all you have to do is send both of these to us and we can then register you for any of our ELCAS eligible courses.
+Then all you have to do is send in your letter (“Claim Authorisation Note”) from ELCAS and we can register you on any of our ELCAS eligible courses.

 Courses under the ELCAS scheme are ideal for service leavers looking to expand their skills and knowledge within the field of infrared thermography and remote inspection.